hawtio/hawtio/docs/Configuration.md

 Just update the blueprint configuration values in OSGi config admim as you would any OSGi blueprint bundles.
 On OSGi all the hawtio Java modules use OSGi blueprint.

+#### More information

+In the [articles](http://hawt.io/articles/index.html) colleciton you may find links to blog posts how to setup authentication with hawtio in various other containers.